justinong415/sfsu/econ850/grad-student/costs-benefits.md

 - Employment
   - As of March 1991, approximately 5,000 and 14,200 Filipino civilian employees worked for the Air Force and Navy, respectively. (#1, p.2)
   - Upon leaving on March 1991, US paid for $52.7 million for severance pay, $15.5 million for accumulated sick and annual leave, and $3.1 mllion for bonuses.
 (Total liabilities for separation pay totaled $71.3 million) (#1, p.3)
+  - Dictated by 1968 Base Labor Agreement, Colelctive Bargaining Agreement between the US Armed Forces Facilities and the Federation of Filipino Civilian Employees Association.

 - Investments
   - US invested $2.199 billion in military facilities; $1.436 in removable property and $763 million in buildings and structures. (#1, p.3)